ARival/muddyGB-RVL/README.md

 Usage
 -----

-Usage is similar to muddyGB, but with some big changes planned.
+Usage is similar to muddyGB, but with a much different method of playing.

 * The directional pad acts to play the notes of the chosen scale.
-* The START button raises and lowers the scale by an octave.
 * The B button enables portamento between notes
 * The A button performs a fixed vibrato
-* The START button raise the pitch by an octave
+* The START button raises the pitch by an octave
-* The SELECT button lower the pitch by an octave
+* The SELECT button lowers the pitch by an octave
 * while SELECT + START pressed got the options mode
   * + RIGHT selects the current mode.
   * + UP or DOWN selects the scale tonic (base note).